mohdabdullah0312/Project/README.md

 - Select **Clipboard** or **File** mode in the GUI.
 - Ensure both devices are running the app and connected over the same network.
 - Exchange public keys (done automatically).
-- Sender encrypts → Flask HTTP transfer → Receiver decrypts.
+- Sender encrypts → Paramiko SSH server transfer → Receiver decrypts.

 ---